GameControllerizer/DSL4GC/README.en.md

-# DSL4GC（Domain Specific Language for Game Control）
+# !!!
+DEPRECATED !!!
+DSL4GC（Domain Specific Language for Game Control）

 In [GameControllerizer](../README.md), game control information is expressed in an abstract format DSL4GC(Domain-specific Language for Game Control）.
 DSL4GC is expressed as JSON format, and is easy to read & edit.
 Appropriately changing this information and re-exporting it in Node-RED makes it possible to